What can curated pronunciation data do for text-to-speech models?

 Do you want to learn more about AI voice generation?

-On 18th July 2024, Oxford Languages and WellSaid hosted a virtual webinar about how human-curated language data can support innovative text-to-speech advancements by helping to tackle the complexities of AI voice generation and give content creators more control over their voiceover preferences.
+On 18 July 2024, we sat down with WellSaid to discuss how human-curated data can support innovative text-to-speech advancements by helping tackle the complexities of AI voice generation and give content creators more control over their voiceover preferences.

 - WellSaid’s pioneering AI voice generation